No Result

 Give Yourself Some Grace

 In addition, it is easy to be too critical of yourself.
-The self-criticism can be brutal, but it is almost always not applicable and never helpful.
+The self-criticism can be brutal, but it is rarely applicable and never helpful.

 Where did I drop the ball?
 What did I say to piss my children off?
 I thought I was a good parent to them, but apparently, I wasn’t.
 My children must hate me.
 I am not worthy of their time and attention.
 I would just rather die if I cannot have my adult children in my daily life the way I need them to be.

 Oh, boy!
-Would you stop it because you did your best, and your children know it, too!
+Would you stop it?
+You did your best.
+And your children know it, too!

 Overthinking is a Demon